ivangeier/ROCKETQ/README.md

 npm run init-db
 ```

-Open your broser and go to http://localhost:3000/
+Open your browser and go to http://localhost:3000/

 ## LICENSE